MatFon73/Cloud/README.md

 ![](https://imagizer.imageshack.com/img922/9633/p0DWmk.png)

 ## How to use
+- Search: write the name of the file.
 - Upload: click on "browser", select the file and then click on the "Upload" button.
 - Delete: you must put the name with the extension and click on the "Delete" button.
 - Download: to download you must give in the file name.